Official Competition Rules, Regulations, Details, and Stuff

 Cluster Access

-- Students will receive instruction from mentors covering the applications they selected, how to run them, practice data sets, and profiling help.
+- Students will receive instruction from mentors covering how to access their cluster, the application they selected, how to run it, practice data sets, and profiling help.
 Mentors may suggest tip on how to optimize performance for the applications but will not give the students specific instructions on this.

 - The ‘out of the box’ initial performance of the application on their cluster.
 This means the results from the first successful application/benchmark run on your cluster.

-- If you had problems with the application, please let us know what they were and if/how you overcame them.
+- If you had problems with the application, note them, and if/how you overcame them.

 Judges Interviews